Talesvara Siva Temple: Location

 Talesvara Siva Temple – I is situated on the left side of the Kedar Gouri road leading from the Parasuramesvara temple to the Vaital temple at a distance of 60 metres.
 North-east of Parasuramesvara temple in Old Town, Bhubaneswar.
 It is 90 metres east of Kedargouri temple, 200 metres south of Anantavasudeva temple and 50 metres. west of Uttaresvara temple.
 The temple is facing towards east.
 The presiding deity is a Siva lingam with a circular Yoni pitha inside the sanctum, which is 0.20 metres below the chandrasila of the entrance doorway.
 The present shrine was entirely renovated in the past.
 The superstructure is non-existent.
 It is a living temple.

 History

 The temple is owned by a single private owner and it is currently being looked after by Sri Sudarsana Panda and his family members, he lives in Kedar Gouri chowk, Old Town, Bhubaneswar.

-Because of the features like the graha architrave, which is carved with eight grahas; pabhaga with three mouldings of khura, kumbha, pata, which have archaic features it is believed that it was established in the 8th century AD.
+Because of the features like the graha architrave, which is carved with eight grahas; pabhaga with three mouldings of khura, kumbha, pata, which have archaic features it is believed that it was established in the 8th century CE.